lazorfuzz/liowebrtc/README.md

 `'createdPeer', peer` - this will be emitted when:
 - joining a room with existing peers, once for each peer
 - a new peer joins your room
-- sharing screen, once for each peer

-`'leftRoom', roomName` - emitted after successfully leaving the current room, ending all peers, and stopping the local screen stream
+`'leftRoom', roomName` - emitted after successfully leaving the current room, ending all peers, and stopping local stream

-`'localScreenAdded', el` - emitted after triggering the start of screen sharing
-- `el` the element that contains the local screen stream

 `'mute', data` - emitted when a peer mutes their video or audioOn
 - `data` an object that contains an `id` property that returns the id of the peer, and a `name` property that indicates which stream was muted, `video` or `audio`

+`'removedPeer', peer` - emitted when a peer loses connection or exits the room
+- `peer` - the peer associated with the stream that was removed

+`'ready', sessionId` - emitted when liowebrtc is ready to join a room
+- `sessionId` - the socket.io connection session ID

 `'receivedPeerData', type, payload, peer` - emitted when a peer sends data via `shout` or `whisper`
 - `type` a label, usually a string, that describes the payload